monoprosito/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 15. 14-change_owner_and_group: This script changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.
 16. 15-symbolic_link_permissions: This script changes the owner and the group owner of the file _hello to betty and holberton respectively.
 17. 16-if_only: This script changes the owner of the file hello to betty only if it is owned by the user guillaume.
+18. 100-Star_Wars: This script will play the StarWars IV episode in the terminal.